What do you understand by the instruction set?

 Answer: Instruction Set | Steps of CPU to execute the Instructions

 The computer system cannot do anything on its own.
-They are programmed or instructed by the user.
-The instruction is defined as a machine language command to perform a specific task.
+The user programs or instructs them.
+It defines the instruction as a machine language command to perform a specific task.
 It should be understandable by the computer system, hence it is a string of binary digits (0 and 1).

-Example: It may be issued to read data from the memory, write data into the memory, etc. Generally, an instruction is used to perform a single task.
+Example: It may be issued to read data from the memory write data into the memory, etc. Generally, instruction is used to perform a single task.

 The set of instructions used to perform specific operations is called the instruction set.

 Each instruction has two parts: opcode and operand.

 1. Opcode: It specifies the operation to be performed by the instruction issued to the computer system such as ADD to perform addition, MOV to move data from one location to another.

 2. Operand: It specifies the memory locations where the input and output data are kept.

 They classify the instructions into three categories according to the number of bytes required for their execution.